lualure/src/README.md

-# LURE: SE for  Data Mining
+---

 <img align=right src="https://avatars6.githubusercontent.com/u/30064709?v=4&s=200">

-## LURE: What

 This code is bait:

 - A gauntlet that I throw down asking you "do better!".
 - A temptation to make you reflect on what (and how) services should be added to data mining software.

-## LURE: Why?
+### Motivation

-There has ben much recent work applying data miners to software engineering.
+There has been [much recent work applying data miners to software engineering](https://goo.gl/NAs3Nu).
 But what about the other way around?
 What software engineering principles should be apply to data miners?
 After decades of use of data miners, what services should we demand from our data miners, and how do we build those services?